Steph375/PawnsGame/README.md

 * Notably, the main method ends with `model.startGame();`.
 Without this method call, the controller won't know that it's the red player's turn, and interacting with either frame will produce an error message that it's not your turn.

+* To run the JAR from the terminal using our deck configuration file for both players, with both players set to human, input the following command on one line:
+  `java -jar HW7.jar docs/deck.config docs/deck.config human human`